gskdhiman/CNN-using-mnist/README.md

 The model will be stored in the current directory.

-The sample code is able to achieve 99.18 accuracy without much effort and can be further improved.
+The sample code is able to achieve 99.18 accuracy without much effort and can be further improved.<br>
+The sample model is also given (mnist.h5) to try without training.
+(Requires some coding changes in main file only).

 </em>